Mary, mother of Jesus: Anglican

 The Conception of the Blessed Virgin Mary is kept in the 1662 Book of Common Prayer, on 8 December.
-In certain Anglo-Catholic parishes this feast is called the Immaculate Conception.
+In certain Anglican parishes of Anglo-Catholic churchmanship, this feast is called the Immaculate Conception.
 Again, the Assumption of Mary is believed in by most Anglo-Catholics, but is considered a pious opinion by moderate Anglicans.
-Protestant-minded Anglicans reject the celebration of these feasts.
+Reformed Anglicans reject the celebration of these feasts.

 Prayers and venerative practices vary greatly.
 For instance, as of the 19th century, following the Oxford Movement, Anglo-Catholics frequently pray the Rosary, the Angelus, Regina caeli, and other litanies and anthems of Mary reminiscent of Catholic practices.
 Conversely, low church Anglicans rarely invoke the Blessed Virgin except in certain hymns, such as the second stanza of Ye Watchers and Ye Holy Ones.

 The Anglican Society of Mary was formed in 1931 and maintains chapters in many countries.
 The purpose of the society is to foster devotion to Mary among Anglicans.
 High church Anglicans espouse doctrines that are closer to Roman Catholics, and retain veneration for Mary, such as Anglican pilgrimages to Our Lady of Lourdes, which have taken place since 1963, and pilgrimages to Our Lady of Walsingham, which have taken place for hundreds of years.

 Historically, there has been enough common ground between Roman Catholics and Anglicans on Marian issues that in 2005, a joint statement called Mary: grace and hope in Christ was produced through ecumenical meetings of Anglicans and Roman Catholic theologians.
 This document, informally known as the "Seattle Statement", is not formally endorsed by either the Catholic Church or the Anglican Communion, but is viewed by its authors as the beginning of a joint understanding of Mary.